[Editors note: This post was originally published in April 2011 and has been completely revamped and updated for accuracy and comprehensiveness.]

 People around the country need to take a stand and realize that e-waste ending up in landfills can dramatically affect the environment and eco-system around us.
 The decisions that citizens make today will truly make a difference in the quality of life of the next several generations.

-So what can you do?
 Walk around your house and label all your old electronics with a post-it note.
-These are the items that are sitting around, not getting used and are bound for the trash can or dump at some point without prior intervention.
-On a weekend, gather all of these items and find a nearby recycling center that you can bring them to.
+These are the items that are sitting around, not getting used or simply don't work anymore and need to be gotten rid of.

 Remember: you can't really throw them in the trash can or dump them.
 So plan on putting them in a good staging area for proper removal.